WeTune/WeTune-code/README.md

 These scripts pick the optimized queries and profile them using Sql Server database.

 `click-to-run/estimate-cost.sh` takes previously generated file `wtune_data/rewrite/result/1_query.tsv` as input and pick one rewritten query with the minimal cost by asking the database's cost model.
 The result will be stored in `wtune_data/rewrite/result/2_query.tsv` and used rules will be stored in `wtune_data/rewrite/result/2_trace.tsv`.

-And `click-to-run/profile-cost.sh` profiles the optimized queries.
+`click-to-run/profile-cost.sh` profiles the optimized queries.
 The output file is in `wtune_data/profile/` by default.

 **Please refer to [Evaluation Configuration](#Evaluation Configuration) for more details about parameters of the scripts in this section.**

 ## Run Examples